Arize-ai/phoenix/DEVELOPMENT.md

 hatch run tests
 ```

-In order to run database tests against both `sqlite` and `postgresql`
+By default, database tests only run against `sqlite`, in order to run database tests against
+a `postgresql` database as well, use the `--run-postgres` flag

 ```bash
 hatch run tests --run-postgres